LemonPy29/LemonPy29.github.io/pyro-models/mcmc_example.md

 `Test passed`

-In the next section we'll try to understand more formally why the Markov Chain has as limit distribution the one we want
+In the next section we'll try to understand more formally why the Markov Chain has as limit distribution the one we want.

 ## Why the chain converge?

-Obviously, the chain doesn't converge by coincidence, it's constructed to do it so.
-In fact it's constructed asking for a stronger condition *detailed balanced*
+The Markov chain is constructed to fulfil a different condition, one sufficient but not necessary for the convergence.
+It's called *detailed balanced*

 \\[
 \pi(x)p(x,y)=\pi(y)p(y,x)